sassoftware/ci360-cdm-loader-sas/README.md

    %let dbpass="mypass";
    ```

-### Migrating to Schema 8
+### Migrating to Schema 16
-If you are using CDM loader with schema 6. please update your database  to schema 8 using alter ddl file  ./ddl/ci_cdm2_alter_ddl_<dbname>.sas .
+If you are using CDM loader with schema 10. please update your database  to schema 16 using alter ddl file  ./ddl/ci_cdm3_alter_ddl_<dbname>.sas .
-e.g. if you are using oracle as databasee alter file is ci_cdm2_alter_ddl_oracle.sas .
+e.g. if you are using oracle as databasee alter file is ci_cdm3_alter_ddl_oracle.sas .
 Please run the alter ddls and then run the cdm loader program.
+Use updated SAS download client for schema16.

 ### Troubleshooting
 The Postgres DDL, including Aurora Postgres, need to be run as a superuser to avoid permission error while executing disable trigger code: